New York Criminal Impersonation and False Personation

 New York Criminal Impersonation charge is codified in Penal Law Section 190.25.
 Under New York Penal Law Section 190.25, a person is guilty of Criminal Impersonation in the Second Degree when s/he:

-1. Impersonates another and does so with intent to obtain a benefit, or to injure or defraud another; OR
+1. Impersonates another and does so with intent to obtain a benefit or to injure or defraud another; OR

 2. Pretends to be a representative of some person or organization and does so with intent to obtain a benefit or to injure or defraud another; OR

-3. (a) Pretends to be a public servant, or wears or displays without authority any uniform, badge, or insignia, or falsely expresses by his words or actions that he is a public servant or is acting with approval or authority of a public agency or department; AND (b) does so with intent to induce another to submit to such pretended official authority, to solicit funds or to otherwise cause another to rely on that pretense.
+3. (a) Pretends to be a public servant, or wears or displays without authority any uniform, badge, or insignia, or falsely expresses by his words or actions that he is a public servant or is acting with approval or authority of a public agency or department; AND (b) does so with the intent to induce another to submit to such pretended official authority, to solicit funds or to otherwise cause another to rely on that pretense.

 4. Impersonates another by communication by internet or by other electronic means with intent to obtain a benefit, or injure or defraud another, or by such communication pretends to be a public servant in order to induce another to submit to such authority or act in reliance on such pretense.